ymatusevich/btp-build-resilient-apps/README.md

 The business scenario in a nutshell:

 John who is an employee of Business Partner Validation Firm iCredible, which is a third-party vendor of ACME Corporation would like to get notifications whenever  Business Partners are created/updated in the SAP S/4HANA backend system of ACME Corporation.
 John would then be able to review the Business Partner details in his extension app on the SAP Business Technology Platform.
 He would proceed to visit the Business Partner’s registered office and do some background verification.
 John would then proceed to update/validate the verification details into the extension app.
 Once the details are verified, the Business Partner gets activated in the SAP S/4HANA system of ACME Corporation.
-In case a the block status of a Business Partner should get changed, the corresponding regional manager needs to approve first.
-Therefore, SAP Workflow Management is used.

 This means: